See You in the Cosmos: Plot

-Terra brings Alex home.
-Upon their arrival, Alex's mother is not present.
+Terra brings Alex home, where his mother is not present.
 Alex climbs up a ladder to look if his mother is around the house, but he collapses and is hospitalized.
-When Alex is discharged, everyone but him learns that Alex's mother, Karen, has long suffered from schizophrenia.
-After days of uncertainty, Ronnie reveals it to Alex.
-He also reveals that Joseph was an abusive husband, however Karen's disorder camouflaged his malice and considered him a good man.
-He traveled frequently for work, where he got intimate with Donna and made Terra.
-Joseph later died in an accident.
-Painted by her disorder, she grieved: placing Joseph's remains in her room and acting cold-blooded.
-Still enraged, Ronnie threw the ashes away at a construction site.
-Viewing it as a cursed town, Ronnie left Rockview and pursued his own life.
+When Alex is discharged, everyone but him learns that Karen has long suffered from schizophrenia and is transferred to a New Jersey mental ward after going out nude.
+After days of uncertainty, Ronnie reveals to Alex that Joseph was an abusive husband, however Karen's disorder blinds her of the situation.
+He traveled frequently for work, where he got intimate with Donna; Joseph later died in an accident.
+Karen grieved, placing Joseph's remains in her room and acting cold.
+Enraged, Ronnie threw the ashes away at a construction site.
+Viewing it as a cursed town, Ronnie left Rockview for a new life.

 Social worker Juanita is tasked to decide whether foster care will be in Alex's best interest, but Ronnie rejects this, saying that he will stay in Rockview with Alex.
-Alex, Ronnie, and Terra gather and enjoy times together.
 Alex is invited by space organization CivSpace, which has been hearing about Alex's story, to witness the fictional Cloud 9 rocket carrying a satellite to Mars from Cape Canaveral Space Force Station.
-As the rocket lifts, Alex realizes that through the love and help of others, his dream of lifting Voyager 3 up will come true.
+As the rocket lifts, Alex realizes that through the love and help of others, his dream of creating a successful Voyager 3 will come true.